jurchiks33/Drawing-app-p5.js/Task_1.md

     Complex Techniques:  Was used advanced 'for' loop to create multiple brush strokes. (atleast for me it seemed advanced) Also was used randomization to vary stroke properties like position, opacity, thickness.

+    Complexity and Challenges: Main challenge was to achieve brush effect which involved tuning of the randomization parameters and making sure brush strokes blend well in canvas.
+At the very start of the tool it looked just like freehand tool.

+3. Undo/Redo Manager:
+    Description: This tool allows users to undo and redo their actions in canvas and it is a critical feature in a drawing app allowing users to correct mistakes.
+                 Users can undo actions with control+z and redo with control+y (working).
+Also users get a buttons for undo/redo, which are still work in a progress and for some reson are not working, will try to fix it in coming weeks or find a creative way around it. (hints on this bug appreciated in a feedback ;)